UndernetIRC/undernet-development-env/README.md

 For the service `cservice-web` the configuration can be changed from `cservice-web/php_includes`.
 Any configuration or code change will be applied immediately.

-# Making code changes in ircu or gnuworld
+# Making code changes in ircu, gnuworld or cservice-api

-After making any code change in either ircu or gnuworld the container need to be rebuilt and restarted.
+After making any code change in ircu, gnuworld or cservice-api the container needs to be rebuilt and restarted.

 Rebuild ircu (hub and leaf share the same image):
 ```